-When men come to me saying, “my girlfriend’s past disgusts me,” what they are really saying is, “my girlfriend’s sexual past disgusts me.”
+Men come to me saying, “my girlfriend’s past disgusts me,” what they are really saying is, “my girlfriend’s sexual past disgusts me.”

-When we’re talking about disgust in relationships, it almost always comes back to sex.
+If we’re talking about disgust in relationships, it almost always comes back to sex.

 There’s an evolutionary reason for this.